interplaynetary/free-association/docs/concepts/how-it-works.md

 **Total Recognition (100%):** Each participant has a fixed "budget" of recognition to distribute.
 This forces prioritization and trade-offs.
 Recognition is non-transferable and dynamically adjustable.

-**Mutual Recognition (MR):** Calculated as the lower of the recognition percentages that two entities assign to each other.
+**Reciprocal Alignment (RA):** Calculated as the lower of the priority percentages that two entities assign to each other.
 This creates *perfect reciprocity in proportion*.
-A one-sided relationship (where A recognizes B highly, but B recognizes A little) is valued at the lower amount, discouraging free-riding and encouraging mutual engagement and support.
+A one-sided relationship (where A prioritizes B highly, but B prioritizes A little) is valued at the lower amount, encouraging mutual engagement.

 When we **recognize** each other, we have **mutual-recognition of mutual-value** and **can choose to allocate our capacities to each-other in precise proportion to how mutually-fulfilling we are to each other.**